RCushmaniii/cushlabs-base/docs/PRD_BASE.md

 ---
 # 🧾 PRD_BASE.md (Platform Edition)

-CushLabs Base is a product: a production-grade SaaS foundation intended to be cloned and extended repeatedly.
+This starter is a minimal foundation intended to be cloned and extended repeatedly.
 ---

 ## Problem Statement